Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford)

 Lindisfarne, Northumberland: Lindisfarne has sometimes been described as the “cradle of English Christianity.”
 Alcuin, adviser to the Emperor Charlemagne, described Lindisfarne as “the holiest place in England.”
 From Lindisfarne, Saint Aidan and Saint Cuthbert spread the Christian faith north and south.

 Whitby, Yorkshire: The ruins of Saint Hilda’s Abbey and the Caedmon Cross in the churchyard opposite stand out on the cliff top site.
 This was once the largest English monastic community for men and women.
 Today, the Order of The Holy Paraclete offers retreat accommodation at Saint Hilda’s Priory.

 Durham: The shrine of Saint Cuthbert is at Durham Cathedral.

 Lichfield: Saint Chad, who was educated at an Irish monastery ca 651-664, established the church in Mercia, the pre-Norman Kingdom of the English Midlands, and died in 672.
 The Book of Chad, now one of the great treasures of Lichfield Cathedral, predates the Book of Kells by about 80 years.

-Over the last few years, Lichfield Cathedral has hosted a number of exhibition of recent finds in a large Anglo-Saxon horde in fields near Lichfield.
-Their discovery points to an interesting interaction between the Saxons of Mercia and the Celtic church in Northumbria and perhaps even Ireland before the arrival of Saint Chad.
+Over the last few years, I visited on a number of occasions exhibitions in Lichfield Cathedral of recent finds in a large Anglo-Saxon horde near Lichfield.
+This discovery points to an interesting interaction between the Saxons of Mercia and the Celtic church in Northumbria and perhaps even Ireland before the arrival of Saint Chad.

 Bradwell, Essex: The 9th century chapel in Bradwell was founded by Saint Cedd of Lindisfarne.